Rejoice in the Lord Always

 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.

-As we begin the year 2016, determine to let God’s joy and peace rule your heart and focus your mind to savor all the good things He has in store for you.
+Determine to permit God’s joy and peace rule your heart.
+And then, focus your mind to savor all the good things He has in store for you.
 Enjoy the first Sunday of the New Year!

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Known for authenticity in communicating biblical truth, Rev. McCracken’s presentations are relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.